ajkrumholz/Seekr/README.md

 ## Welcome to Seekr

 This is a lightweight Rails API that exposes a list of companies known to be currently hiring despite the slowdown in job creation in the tech industry.
 We wanted to present the data in a way that would serve the needs of those looking for work, so we chose to use GraphQL to simplify and standardize queries.
-See below for the five endpoints available
+See below for the endpoints available

 ### Setting Up Seekr API On Your Machine